Why Study Education at Taylor?

 Berne Swiss Heritage Education Day: Lead over 1,400 fourth graders in pioneer games and early settler activities.

-Conferences and presentations: Opportunities to do research and give public presentations to build your educational resume include the early childhood education conference and Network of International Christian Schools jobs fair.
+Conferences and presentations: Opportunities to do research and give public presentations to build your educational resume include an early childhood education conference and Network of International Christian Schools jobs fair.

 What travel or study abroad programs are available?